New report slams China for 'systematic' oppression against Uyghurs | DW | 19.04.2021

 "The COI should have a mandate to establish the facts, identify the perpetrators, and make recommendations to provide accountability," the report said.
 "The COI should be comprised of eminent persons, including experts in international human rights law, crimes against humanity, the rights of ethnic and religious minorities, and gender issues."

-Several western countries have imposed coordinated sanctions against several Chinese officials believed to be responsible for the human rights violations in Xinjiang.
-In a tit for tat move, Beijing imposed sanctions on several individuals and entities in these countries.
+Several Western countries have imposed coordinated sanctions against several Chinese officials believed to be responsible for the human rights violations in Xinjiang.
+In a tit-for-tat move, Beijing imposed sanctions on several individuals and entities in those countries.

 According to HRW, an estimated 1 million people have been detained in 300 to 400 facilities across Xinjiang since 2017, with courts in the region allegedly handing down "harsh prison sentences" without due process.